ReinierZwikker/FastCatan/README.md

 ## Structure

 There are four branches in this repository.
-This is the `ZwikAI` branch, which contains the NN made by Reinier Zwikker, and does not require CUDA.
+This is the `BeanAI` branch, which contains the NN made by Mauro Beenders, and does require CUDA.

 ### NN Code structure

-The Neural Net implementation is in `./src/game/AIPlayer/NeuralWeb.cpp/h`.
+The Neural Net implementation and its connection to Catan is in `./src/game/AIPlayer/ai_bean_player.cpp/h`.

-This NN is connected to Catan in `./src/game/AIPlayer/ai_zwik_player.cpp/h`.

-The files `./src/game/AIHelpers/zwik_helper.cpp/h` handle training.
+The files `./src/game/AIHelpers/bean_helper.cpp/h` handle training.

 ### Game Structure

-A game consists of 2-4 players, that each play a turn to complete a round, and play rounds until one player wins or the round limit is reached.
+A game consists of 4 players, that each play a turn to complete a round, and play rounds until one player wins or the round limit is reached.

 ## Players